CS302spr23/hw-4-Dawson-Rudolph/MarkdownDemo.md

 <!-- Headings -->
 # Welcome to my Markdown demo!
-### I will be demonstrating the differnt aspects of markdown.
+### I will be demonstrating the different aspects of markdown.

 <!-- Syling text -->
 *Hello*! my name is **Dawson** and I am a student at **Minnesota State University, _Mankato_**.